Agentic-Insights/dotcontext/.context/index.md

   allow-ai-modifications: true
 ---

-# Codebase Context CLI
+# Codebase Context MCP & CLI

 A command-line interface tool for managing and validating codebase context specifications.
 This tool helps developers implement the Codebase Context Specification (CCS) effectively by providing utilities for creation, validation, and maintenance of `.context` directories.
+It also provides your tools with an MCP server that lets them pull in the .context into your context window.
+T

 ## Key Features